Couples intending to get married should define their relationship with a Prenuptial Agreement under section 90B of the act.

 Your BFA kit includes a comprehensive manual that explains the law as it applies to this agreement.
 It will show you in simple terms how to thoroughly cover important legal requirements, and how to complete your agreement in detail.
 In addition, it contains alternative legal clauses and provisions you can use to personalise your agreement.

-Our financial agreement review service allows you satify the legal advice component of your agreement at a fraction of the usual cost.
+Our financial agreement review service allows you satisfy the legal advice component of your agreement at a fraction of the usual cost.

-This video shows you how the Document Review Service works - Obtain the required Legal Advice component of your BFA at a low fixed price.
+This video shows you how the Legal Review Package works – Obtain the required Legal Advice component of your BFA at a low fixed price.